Hadji Kamlon: Personal life

-Uprising
+Rebellion

-Before the uprising, he was known to the Philippine government as a "perennial troublemaker", having surrendered to the authorities on 1947 only to start an uprising in 1948.
+Before the rebellion, he was known to the Philippine government as a "perennial troublemaker", having surrendered to the authorities on 1947 only to start an uprising in 1948.
+He had good relations and have high regard to his fellow unsung Tausug hero at that time, the Sayyid Sharif Captain Kalingalan Caluang.

-In 1948, starting with a core group of 25 members, Kamlon launched an uprising to clear the issue of land reform, overthrow the Philippine government, and assert the sovereignty of the Sultanate of Sulu and North Borneo over the Tausūg.
+In 1948, starting with a core group of 25 members, Kamlon launched a rebellion to clear the issue of land reform, overthrow the Philippine government, and assert the sovereignty of the Sultanate of Sulu and North Borneo over the Tausūg.
 Eventually, with his anti-Filipino campaign gaining traction, Kamlon's following grew to around 100 members.
 Armed mainly with M1918 Browning Automatic Rifles and a variety of Japanese rifles from the war, the group became known for wiping out the 7th Infantry Battalion, the Korean War veteran unit called Nenita.
 The gravity of Kamlon's threat shook the newly independent republic as it simultaneously dealt with other internal threats such as the communist movement Hukbalahap.
 Meanwhile, the Philippine government tried to sully Kamlon's name by branding him as a bandit, criminal, and rebel, among others, to blunt his image and reputation among the people.

-On 1949, he surrendered to Col. Diosdado Rodriguez.